TomTom258/Reddit-Clone/README.md

      As for right now, these are things that miss and I would like to implement them:
       - Sub-Reddits(Forums)
       - Nested comment system (this will be a big one)
-      - Login Timeout (after X tries user gets flagged from server and is restricted to login for a certain amount of time)
       - 100% coverage from unit / integration tests

     After finishing this I'll move to the FRONTEND part and will connect all of the features to create fully working Full-Stack application.